Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 • First name and Last name — the contact's full name.

-• Kind — owner or tenant (see below).
+• Kind — owner, tenant, or member (see below).

 • Email — used for sending invoices, broadcast emails, payment links, and the owner portal invite.